ronin-rb/ronin-gen/README.md

 ## Features

-* Provides {Ronin::Generators::Generator}, a Thor based generator class that can be used to create new generators.
+* Provides {Ronin::Gen::FileGenerator}, a Thor based generator class that can be used to create new generators.
-* Provides {Ronin::Generators::DirGenerator}, a Thor based generator that can be used to create new directory generators.
+* Provides {Ronin::Gen::DirGenerator}, a Thor based generator that can be used to create new directory generators.
 * Generators for Overlays and Extensions.